Kartonowy/Kartonowy/README.md

-## hi oh :wave:
+## hiiii :wave:

-CS student in Polando
+student in Polando

-Currently rocking on Void Linux with neovim & sway wm.
+i like games and cli tools and also anime&stuff

-i like games and cli tools
+i have some experience in a lot of different things, when talking computer related

-i have some experience in a lot of different things
+i kinda like low level and just fun stuff

-i kinda like low level and if i were to choose between c++ and css i'd still pick c++ (rather c to be honest (zig?))
+even tho im learning a lot different things at in CS classes, i learn a lot by myself, like rust, unix, shell etcetc

-even tho im learning a lot different things at CS course i learn a lot by myself, rust mostly
+currently rocking on arch, hyprland and nvim on main rig

 ![hacunae](https://count.getloli.com/@hacunae)